jryans/debug-info-issues/KLEE/git-add-key-to-filter/issue-constant-location.md

 ```

 `dbg.value` intrinsics don't track line numbers themselves.
 When the input value
-is previous SSA value, that typically has the correct location.
-However, with a
+is a previous SSA value, that typically has the correct location.
+However, with
-constant input like this, there's no attached location, so the correct location
+a constant input like this, there's no attached location, so the correct
-ends up getting lost.
+location ends up getting lost.

 # Commentary